-Back pain in children is less common than in adults but is more common than previously thought.
+Low back pain in children is less common than in adults, is seen more frequently in girls than in boys, and is more common than previously thought.
 The younger the child and the more acute the history, the more likely that there is serious underlying pathology responsible for the symptoms.

-Neck pain may be postural.
-When associated with restricted movement, then consider inflammatory joint disease.
+Neck pain can also be non-specific, but when associated with restricted movement, then consider inflammatory joint disease.
 However, isolated neck involvement in inflammatory joint disease is unusual, so be aware of red flags to suggest malignancy or infection.

 Scoliosis is usually not painful – the presence of painful scoliosis warrants urgent referral.

 Red flags include young age, persistent or worsening pain, night pain or systemic features (such as fever or weight loss) and neurological signs.
 Always consider malignancy.
 Benign bone tumours (osteoid osteomas) may occur in vertebrae and can cause night pain.

 Contrary to popular belief, poor posture does not cause low back pain.
 Children should be encouraged to vary their posture regularly, rather than adopting static postures for prolonged periods.

 Too much rest can make back pain worse, children should be encouraged to move and exercise regularly, even if they are experiencing pain.

 It is important that children undertake regular and varied exercise

 (UK Chief Medical Officers Physical Activity Guidelines) and this can help to prevent and reduce back pain.